AlexFlipnote/GiveMeBadge/README.md

   - Recommended version (3.10.2): https://www.python.org/downloads/release/python-3102/
 - Discord server that you own

+## Video tutorial 📼
+If you need visual help on how to do this, then [click here and watch this video](https://i.alexflipnote.dev/7TzozoL.mp4)

 ## Usage ✨
 1. Download and install Python if you haven't already